-Health Insurance Quotes in Luxembourg
+Health insurance quotes in Luxembourg

 Compare your health insurance with some of the best known medical insurance companies

-Bupa Global, one of the largest international health insurers, offers access to over 1.2m medical providers worldwide and ensures expats have the same coverage everywhere.
-Bupa settles directly with providers, so expats don’t pay upfront, and offers access to leading specialists without seeing a GP.
+With access to over 1.2m medical providers worldwide, Bupa Global ensures expats have the same coverage everywhere.
+As a leading international health insurer, the UK-headquartered company settles directly with providers, so its 15.5 million customers don’t pay upfront and can consult specialists without seeing a GP.

 In Luxembourg, expats have access to the country’s free public healthcare system, though many opt to extend their coverage with a private healthcare plan to cover medical treatments that do not fall under the public scheme.
 Compare quotes for Luxembourg healthcare providers to find the right plan.

 If you decide to top up on state health insurance with a private plan in Luxembourg, or go private because you can’t get public coverage, take time to review the various different packages and find the one most suitable for you.
 Questions you may want to ask include:

 1. Does the package cover family members?